-Anti-diuretic hormone (ADH) is produced in the hypothalamus and secreted by the posterior pituitary gland.
-It is also known as “vasopressin”.
+Antidiuretic hormone (ADH) is produced in the hypothalamus and secreted by the posterior pituitary gland.
+It is also known as vasopressin.
 ADH stimulates water reabsorption from the collecting ducts in the kidneys.
-SIADH is a condition where there is inappropriately large amounts of ADH.

 - Muscle aches and cramps

-- Infection, particularly atypical pneumonia and lung abscesses
+- Lung infection, particularly atypical pneumonia and lung abscesses

 - Malignancy, particularly small cell lung cancer